catalyzeio/stratum-docs/create-user-account.md

 ## Option 1: Sign In to Dashboard and Click Link

-Navigate to the [Stratum Dashboard](https://product.catalyze.io/stratum) and sign in.
+Navigate to the [Compliant Cloud Dashboard](https://product.datica.com/compliant-cloud) and sign in.

 Then, click the link in the email to accept the invitation.